Compare the Best Payment Gateways in the UK

 Monthly feesTransaction feesHardware cost

-We were impressed by the amount of help & support options available too and particularly loved their AI chatbot which gave us answers quickly.
+We were also impressed by the amount of help and support options available with Shopify.
+There’s 24/7 live support and a great AI chatbot which gave us answers quickly.
 Its user forum allowed us to chat with other business owners and get advice on more complex issues, too.

 Shopify pricing

-• Shopify device cost: From £49 (Wisepad 3 card reader)
+• Shopify card machine cost: From £49 (WisePad 3 Card Reader)

 If you have a Shopify online store and use Shopify Payments, you won’t pay third-party transaction fees, which Shopify charges if you use another payment gateway over theirs.
-You’ll only pay Shopify card rates for online sales: 5% with the Starter plan, 2% + 25p on the Basic plan, 1.7% + 25p on the Shopify plan, and 1.5% + 25p on the Advanced plan.
+You will, however, have to pay monthly fees for Shopify’s online store plans.

 Where could Shopify improve?

-Shopify’s business payouts are between 2 and 5 business days which is far longer than other providers like Worldpay and Square that send payment within 1 day.
+Shopify’s business payouts are between 2-5 business days which is far longer than other providers like Worldpay and Square, that send payment within one day.
 They also don’t allow for weekend payouts, which won’t suit all business operations.

 What type of business is Shopify suitable for?